-Plastic Free July is a global movement that helps millions of people be a part of the solution to plastic pollution.
-At ANU, we are committed to reducing waste generation and the amount of waste we send to landfill.
-As part of Plastic Free July, we are spotlighting simple, everyday actions you can take to cut down plastic and lighten your environmental footprint.
+Plastic Free July is a global movement helping millions reduce plastic waste.
+At ANU, we are committed to reducing waste at its source and minimising the amount sent to landfill.
+As part of Plastic Free July, we are highlighting simple, everyday actions that help reduce plastic and lighten your environmental footprint, both on and off campus.

 Go reusable, not disposable